JacyCui/cpp-static-analyzer/docs/CONTRIBUTING.md

 - `build` – changes that affect the build system or external dependencies
 - `revert` – reverts a previous commit

-The commit type should be all lowercase and limited to the above 11 types.
-`<description>` should be a brief description of the commit and should not exceed one line.
+The commit type should be all lowercase and limited to the above 11 types. `<description>` should be a brief description of the commit and should not exceed one line.
 If you have more to describe, put them in the optional body.

+## Comment Convention

+Doxygen recognizable comments should be provided for each class and methods declared in the header files.

+Method that overrides a base class method can just inherit comments in the base class.

+You can take `include/World.h` as an example.